zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 At a high level, `SaveChangesAsync()` reads the changes currently tracked by the `DbContext`, converts them into database commands, sends those commands to the database, and updates entity states after a successful save.

+For a deeper step-by-step explanation of the internal save pipeline, see [How SaveChanges Works](/saving/save-changes-how-it-works).

 ### Detects tracked changes

 EF Core uses the current `DbContext` to track entity instances and their states through the [ChangeTracker](/saving/change-tracker).
 Before saving, it determines which tracked entities were added, modified, or marked for deletion.